groupdocs-translation-cloud/groupdocs-translation-cloud-java/README.md

 - **en-be / be-en** — to translate from English to Bengali or from Bengali to English
 - **en-da / da-en** — to translate from English to Danish or from Danish to English
 - **en-no / no-en** — to translate from English to Norwegian or from Norwegian to English
+- **en-lv / lv-en** — to translate from English to Latvian or from Latvian to English
+- **en-lt / lt-en** — to translate from English to Lithuanian or from Lithuanian to English
 - **fr-de / de-fr** — to translate from French to German or from German to French
 - **fr-it / it-fr** — to translate from French to Italian or from Italian to French
 -  **fr-ar / ar-fr** — to translate from French to Arabic or from Arabic to French